-- Comply with the relevant laws and regulations of the Chinese government, including but not limited to safety and health related regulations and education industry standards. - Place the safety and health of students as the highest priority, stop violations of safety systems and operating procedures in a timely manner, and manage students well on campus to ensure students' safety. - Treat everyone with respect, patience, integrity, courtesy, dignity, and consideration. - Never be alone with children and/or youth at school activities without another adult being notified. - Use positive reinforcement rather than criticism, competition, or comparison when working with children and/or youth; adults should be aware of the possible harm and misunderstanding associated with the use of sarcasm, especially with second language learners. - Maintain appropriate physical boundaries at all times and touch children when necessary only in ways that are appropriate, public, and non-sexual. - Comply with the school's mandatory reporting rules and reflect any potential physical and mental health and safety hazards, including but not limited to incidents of child and/or youth abuse.
-According to the school's child protection policy, any emergency should be reported in time according to the school's established procedures, and appropriate and effective measures should be taken to fully cooperate with the follow-up investigation and treatment. - Communicate clearly between parents and school, to cooperate effectively with parents in family safety and health education. - Ensure that safety and health education is integrated with school teaching, participate in various safety education training and drills organized by the school.
+- Treat everyone with respect, patience, integrity, courtesy, dignity, and consideration. - Never be alone with children and/or youth at school activities without another adult being notified. - Use positive reinforcement rather than criticism, competition, or comparison when working with children and/or youth; adults should be aware of the possible harm and misunderstanding associated with the use of sarcasm, especially with second language learners. - Maintain appropriate physical boundaries at all times and touch children when necessary only in ways that are appropriate, public, and non-sexual. - Comply with the mandatory reporting regulations of BCIS and with the BCIS Child Protection policy to report suspected child abuse which is available on the BCIS Website - Cooperate fully in any investigation of abuse of children and/or youth.